Nocheto Help (3.X.X)

 new960 [<id>]1.1.0

-start new Chess960 game with a random position or position given by <id> (0-959)
+start a new Chess960 game with a random position or a position given by the <id> (0-959)

 fen <fen>